 Take your philanthropy to the next level

-Founded in 2012 as a Section 88 charitable organization, Give2Asia Foundation Limited serves as a local strategic partner for your philanthropy.
+Founded in 2012 as a Section 88 charitable organization, Give2Asia Foundation Limited serves as a local partner for your philanthropy.
 We work with individuals, corporations, and private foundations to achieve your charitable goals.
 We are strategically located in Hong Kong SAR to support cross-border giving for causes in the Greater Bay Area and around the world.

 Services tailored to your needs